KumarRevatureReston/220314---UTA-SH---Scala-Big-Data/HaynesNicholas/Project Folders/HaynesProject0/README.md

 The airports.csv file in this folder is obtained from the link below.
-It is already in the appropriate project folder to be imported to the database.
+It is also already in the appropriate project folder to be imported to the database.

 https://davidmegginson.github.io/ourairports-data/airports.csv